canvas-medical/documentation/collections/_guides/team-based-care.md

 Once you’ve determined your appropriate staffing model and hired a team, your Super Users will need to set up [Roles](https://canvas-medical.zendesk.com/hc/en-us/articles/12851926883859-Creating-and-modifying-roles), [Teams](https://canvas-medical.zendesk.com/hc/en-us/articles/360057499933-Admin-Teams), and [Care teams](https://canvas-medical.zendesk.com/hc/en-us/articles/4409741845011-Care-Teams) to ensure everyone can collaborate effectively.
 Make sure to advise them on what code systems and values will best support leveraging the data programmatically, either through your custom developed workflows using the Workflow Kit or API, or for reporting purposes.

 <b>Teams</b> in Canvas map to the [FHIR Group]({{site.baseurl}}/api/group/) Resource.
-<br><br>
 After working with your Super Users to set up Teams in your admin settings, they can be leveraged in the [FHIR Task Create]({{site.baseurl}}/api/task/) endpoint.
 You can do a FHIR Group Search to determine the Group ID associated with each Team and then assign a Task to that Team using the task-group extension.
 ```
 "extension": [
   {